Table of Contents

 What do malicious URLs look like?

-Improvements in technology and AI, paired with increased user reliance on multiple devices, has led to cyber criminals becoming more sophisticated in their approach.
-Harmful attacks often come in phishing emails, malware-infected web pages, or even spam messages, which cyber criminals deliver via email links, text messages and page advertisements.
-These URLs most likely have embedded ‘downloadables’ including spy-ware, key-loggers, viruses, etc.
+Improvements in technology and AI and increased user reliance on multiple devices have led to cybercriminals becoming more sophisticated in their approach.
+Harmful attacks often come in phishing emails, malware-infected web pages, or spam messages, which cybercriminals deliver via email links, text messages, and page advertisements.
+These URLs often contain embedded ‘downloadables’, including spyware, keyloggers, and viruses.

-Malicious domain owners will sometimes opt for multiple cheap domain names (such as xqerty.com) which is one method of identifying the difference between a safe and malicious URL.
+Malicious websites are well-recognised threats to information security.
+They are practical tools for propagating viruses, worms, and other malicious code online.
+Malicious domain owners sometimes opt for multiple cheap domain names (such as xqerty.com), one method of identifying a safe and malicious URL.

-Here are five strategies to protect against malicious URLs:
+Here are seven strategies to protect against malicious URLs

 1. View certificate details